 Climate change is an issue for investment portfolios, with financial impacts driven by two key sources of change.
 The first is the physical damages expected from an increase in average global temperatures, and the second is the associated transition to a low-carbon economy.
 Each of these changes presents both risks and opportunities to investors, as outlined in Mercer’s Investing in a Time of Climate Change reports.

-Mercer’s Climate Change Management Statement provides further detail on how we are addressing climate change risks and opportunities in the Mercer Funds.
+Mercer’s Investment Approach to Climate Change provides further detail on how we are addressing climate change risks and opportunities in the Mercer Funds.

 Active Ownership – Voting and Engagement